DenisDiamantis/BootcampProject/README.md

 Project Requirments :

-Complete system with user roles, security, login system and REST API architecture Based on the previous part of the Assignment 4 (Part B), you need to create a system that, supports the following roles
+Complete system with user roles, security, login system and REST API architecture you need to create a system that, supports the following roles

 Admin (Full Rights to all data)
 Marking (Right to mark assigned exam(s) at a specific time)